 - The C:\Program Files (x86)\Microsoft Group Policy\client folder if you have downloaded any of the Administrative Templates separately

-The PolicyDefinitions folder on the Windows domain controller stores all .admx files and .adml files for all languages that are enabled on the client computer.
+The PolicyDefinitions folder on the Windows domain controller stores all .admx files and .adml files for all languages enabled on the client computer.

 This way, you can create and manage the Central Store for Group Policy Administrative Templates in Windows.

-Since creating and managing the Central Store for Group Policy Administrative Templates in Windows is an essential and critical task for the admins, it is necessary to know all the steps for it.
+Since creating and managing the Central Store for Group Policy Administrative Templates in Windows is an essential and critical task for the admins, it is necessary to know all the steps.

-For more information, read the complete guide on how to manage the Central Store of the Group Policy Administrative Templates in Windows on Microsoft.com.
+For more information, read the complete guide on managing the Central Store of the Group Policy Administrative Templates in Windows on Microsoft.com.
 Also, know how to manage the Group Policy ADMX on MSDN.